 top of page

-The Royal Botanic Gardens’ mission is to unlock the potential of plants and fungi.
-In addition to their world leading scientific work, they welcome millions of visitors to their sites each year.
+In addition to their world leading scientific work, they welcome millions of visitors to their sites each year, including an annual orchids festival

 • White LinkedIn Icon